Hash table: Caches

 Hash tables can be used to implement caches, auxiliary data tables that are used to speed up the access to data that is primarily stored in slower media.
 In this application, hash collisions can be handled by discarding one of the two colliding entries—usually erasing the old item that is currently stored in the table and overwriting it with the new item, so every item in the table has a unique hash value.

 Sets

 Hash tables can be used in the implementation of set data structure, which can store unique values without any particular order; set is typically used in testing the membership of a value in the collection, rather than element retrieval.

 Transposition table

 A transposition table to a complex Hash Table which stores information about each section that has been searched.

 Implementations

 Many programming languages provide hash table functionality, either as built-in associative arrays or as standard library modules.

-In JavaScript, every value except for 7 "primitive" data types is called an "object", which uses either integers, strings, or guaranteed-unique "symbol" primitive values as keys for a hash map.
-ECMAScript 6 also added Map and Set data structures.